Japan Has Created the First Artificial Womb

 What This Could Mean for Reproduction

-This could be the end of:
+One day far in the future, this could be the end of:

 Yes, that last one is chilling.
-But with biotech comes business.
-And with business comes…complications.
+But with biotech comes business, and with business comes…complications.

 The Ethics We Can’t Ignore